MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/incorporating-a-new-partner-interface-process.md

 ### To obtain the PIP schema

--   In Internet Explorer, go to the RosettaNet Web site.
+-   In your web browser, go to the [GS1 RosettaNet website](https://www.gs1us.org/resources/rosettanet).

 ## See Also
  [Extending BTARN with a New PIP](../../adapters-and-accelerators/accelerator-rosettanet/extending-btarn-with-a-new-pip.md)